nicholas-alonzo/sqlBatchInsertR/README.md

 ### In Release: Source Package

-1. Download the source package (tar.gz) of the [current release](https://github.com/nicholas-alonzo/sqlBatchInsertR/releases).
+1. Download the source package (tar.gz) of the current release [here](https://github.com/nicholas-alonzo/sqlBatchInsertR/releases).

 2. In R, copy the following code into the console.

 	```r
 	install.packages("sqlBatchInsertR_#.#.#.tar.gz", repos = NULL, type = "source", dependencies = TRUE)
 	```
-3. Change the first argument to be the path of the downloaded (tar.gz) file.
+3. Change the first argument to be the path of the downloaded (tar.gz) file and press __Enter__.

 ### In Development (Option 1): `devtools`